 Language Skill: Alphabet Recognition

 A preschooler can only be engaged with fun English games for so long.
 That’s why this game is great because it’s short and sweet but still covers all the necessary skills.
 Kids will listen to the voice instructions and click on the letter that they hear.
-As they progress, alphabets will fall from the sky and they’ll have to quickly identify and pop them.
+As they progress, alphabets will fall from the sky, and they’ll have to identify and pop them quickly.

-With nice, colorful images and catchy music to match, this game is sure to keep your little one engaged while they learn the ABCs!
+With nice, colorful images and catchy music to match, this game will keep your little one engaged while they learn the ABCs!

 3. Customized Board Race for ESL Students

 Grades: Appropriate for students of all grades and age groups

 Language Skills: Vocabulary, Grammar

 This game is great for ESL students of all levels—especially in the classroom.
 The board game can be customized according to your level and settings.
 It covers a variety of topics, such as grammar, vocabulary, and reading comprehension.

 In a classroom, divide the students into teams.
 Write a topic on the blackboard and ask students to write as many words related to the topic as they can (like a relay race).
 The team that writes the most words in two minutes wins.
 Do not count the words that are illegible or misspelled.

 Related Reading: How To Use Verbal Irony To Enhance Our Vocabulary